k-pipe/pipeline-operator-helm-chart/README.md

 ### Installation

-On a K8s cluster of your choice (e.g. a locally running [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster) install the operator using the following commands:
+On a K8s cluster of your choice (simplest way is to run one locally using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) install the operator using the following commands:

 ```
 helm repo add k-pipe https://helm.k-pipe.cloud